Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 Definition

-Unnerving means making someone feel afraid, upset, or lacking in self-assurance, typically due to discomforting or threatening elements.
+Unnerving means making someone feel afraid, upset, or lacking in self-assurance, typically due to discomforting, threatening, or emotionally unsettling elements.
 It implies a disruption in one’s emotional steadiness or ability to respond calmly.

 Etymology

-The word “unnerving” stems from the verb “unnerve,” which originated in the late 17th century.
-It combines the prefix “un-” (meaning to reverse) with “nerve,” referring to strength or courage.
-Originally, “to unnerve” meant to deprive of strength or vigor; later, it evolved to mean causing fear or unease by shaking someone’s confidence or mental state.
+The word “unnerving” comes from the verb “unnerve,” which entered English in the late 17th century.
+It combines the prefix “un-” (meaning to reverse, remove, or undo) with “nerve,” referring to strength, courage, or vigor.
+Originally, “to unnerve” meant to deprive of strength; over time, the meaning shifted toward causing fear or unease by shaking someone’s confidence or mental state.

 Example Sentences